Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Main results

-In this section we prove our main result on the shrinkage of De~Morgan formulas under fixing projections, which we define below.
-We start by defining projections and the relevant notation. \begin{definition} Let $x_{1},\ldots,x_{n}$ and $y_{1},\ldots,y_{m}$ be Boolean variables.
-A \emph{projection}~$\pi$ \emph{from $x_{1},\ldots,x_{n}$ to $y_{1},\ldots,y_{m}$} is a function from the set $\left\{ x_{1},\ldots,x_{n}\right\} $ to the set $\left\{ 0,1,y_{1},\overline{y_{1}},\ldots,y_{m},\overline{y_{m}}\right\} $.
-Given such a projection~$\pi$ and a Boolean function~$f\colon\B^{n}\to\B$ over the variables $x_{1},\ldots,x_{n}$, we denote by $f|_{\pi}\colon\B^{m}\to\B$ the function obtained from~$f$ by substituting each input variable~$x_{i}$ with $\pi(x_{i})$ in the natural way.
-Unless stated explicitly otherwise, all projections in this section are from \emph{$x_{1},\ldots,x_{n}$} to $y_{1},\ldots,y_{m}$, and all functions from~$\B^{n}$ to $\B$ are over the variables $x_{1},\ldots,x_{n}$.
-A \emph{random projection} is a distribution over projections. \end{definition} \begin{notation} Let $\pi$ be a projection.
-For every $j\in[m]$ and bit $\sigma\in\B$, we denote by $\pi_{y_{j}\gets\sigma}$ the projection that is obtained from $\pi$ by substituting $y_{j}$ with~$\sigma$. \end{notation} \begin{notation} With a slight abuse of notation, if a projection~$\pi$ maps all the variables $x_{1},\ldots,x_{n}$ to constants in~$\B$, we will sometimes treat it as a binary string in~$\B^{n}$. \end{notation} We use a new notion of random projections, which we call \emph{$q$-fixing projections}.
-Intuitively, a $q$-fixing projection is a random projection in which for every variable~$x_{i}$, the probability that $\pi$ maps a variable~$x_{i}$ to a literal is not much larger than the probability that $\pi$~\emph{fixes} that literal to a constant, \emph{regardless of the values that~$\pi$ assigns to the other variables}.
+Intuitively, a $q$-fixing projection is a random projection~$\p$ in which for every variable~$x_{i}$, the probability that $\p$ maps a variable~$x_{i}$ to a literal~$y_{j}^{\sigma}$ is much smaller than the probability that $\p$~\emph{fixes~}$y_{j}$ to a constant, \emph{regardless of the values that~$\pi$ assigns to the other variables}.
 This property is essentially the minimal property that is required in order to carry out the argument of H{\aa}stad \cite{H98}.
 Formally, we define $q$-fixing projections as follows. \begin{definition} Let $0\le q_{0},q_{1}\le1$.
-We say that a random projection $\p$ is a \emph{$(q_{0},q_{1})$-fixing projection} if for every projection~$\pi$, every bit $\sigma\in\B$, and every variable~$x_{i}$, it holds that
+We say that a random projection $\p$ is a \emph{$(q_{0},q_{1})$-fixing projection} if for every projection~$\pi$, every bit $\sigma\in\B$, and every variable~$x_{i}$, we have